DarthPumpkin/github-search/README.md

 License
 -------
 The code in this repository is distributed under the MIT license.
-It contains a slightly modified version of [javalang](https://github.com/c2nes/javalang).
+It contains a slightly modified version of [javalang](https://github.com/c2nes/javalang) (also MIT).